-- 1. Incubate ready standards, stabilized sample extracts, and stabilized Positive Control for 5 min at room temperature before pipetting onto the plate. - 2.
-Pipette 20 μ L of each NAD+ or NADH standard in duplicates starting from ST1 (0 μ M) according to the plate scheme on page 22. - 3.
-Pipette 20 μL of stabilized Positive Control and stabilized sample extracts in duplicates (see the scheme on p.22).
-For the first four stabilized sample extracts, pipette one extra replicate to the indicated well (BL UNK1-4) according to the scheme on p.22.
-These four wells are Sample Blanks needed for the analysis without enzyme, to correct for unspecific interaction between the extract and Assay Color reagent within the Master Mix. - 4.
-Prepare Master Mix by adding Assay Color reagent into BUFFER C, mix gently by rotation. - 5.
-From this step onwards, turn off the direct indoor lights.
-Protect Master Mix in the reservoir during pipetting by using an aluminum foil lid (please see further instructions in our instructional video at www.nadmed.com). - 6.
-Add 190 μL of Master Mix into each of the four Sample Blank wells (BL UNK1-4). - 7.
-Add 40 μL of Enzyme into the remaining Master Mix.
-Mix gently, avoid foaming. - 8.
-Add 190 μ L of Master Mix with added enzyme to all remaining wells including stabilized Positive Control, using a multichannel pipette, avoid foaming and direct light.
-Immediately cover the ready plate with the aluminum foil lid. - 9.
-For NAD+ assay: incubate the covered plate for 4 6 min at room temperature. - For NADH assay: incubate the covered plate for 6 10 min at room temperature. - NOTE: the reaction can be stopped when there is a distinct color gradient in the standards and difference in color intensity between samples with added enzyme and Sample Blanks.
-The longer the reaction time the more intense signal will be observed.
-Color intensity in NADH assay is lower than in NAD+, because concentration of NADH is much lower than NAD+ in the blood.
-Therefore, NADH standards range is from 0 to 1 μ M, while NAD+ standards range is from 0 to 5 μ M. - 10.
-Stop the reactions by adding 10 μ L of Stop Solution to each well in the same order as Master Mix using a multichannel pipette.
-Avoid foaming, gently shake the plate by hand on a table surface, remove bubbles. - 11.
-Measure light absorbance at 573 nm immediately after addition of Stop Solution.
+- 1. Incubate ready standards, stabilized sample extracts, and stabilized Positive control for 5 min at room temperature before pipetting onto the plate. - 2.
+Pipette 20 $\mu$ L of each NAD+ or NADH standard in duplicates starting from ST1 (0 $\mu$ M), according to the plate scheme on pg.
+23. - 3.
+Pipette 20 $\mu$ L of stabilized Positive control and stabilized sample extracts in duplicates (see the scheme on pg.
+23).
+For the first four stabilized sample extracts, pipette one extra replicate to the indicated well (BL UNK1-4) according to the scheme on pg.
+23. These four wells are sample blanks needed for the analysis without enzyme to correct for the unspecific interaction between the extract and Assay color reagent within the master mix. - 4.
+From this step onwards, work in dim conditions.
+Prepare the master mix by adding Assay color reagent into BUFFER C; mix gently by rotation. - 5.
+Add 190 $\mu$ L of the master mix without enzyme into each of the four sample blank wells (BL UNK1-4). - 6.
+Add 40 $\mu$ L of enzyme into the bottle with the remaining master mix.
+Mix gently; avoid foaming.
+Pour the master mix with added enzymes into the reservoir; protect the master mix in the reservoir during pipetting with an aluminum foil lid.
+(Please see further instructions in our instructional video at www.nadmed.com.) - 7.
+Add $190 \,\mu\text{L}$ of the master mix with added enzyme to all remaining wells, including stabilized Positive control, using a multichannel pipette; avoid foaming and direct light.
+Immediately cover the ready plate with the aluminum foil lid. - 8.
+For NAD+ assay: incubate the covered plate for 4-6 min at room temperature. - For NADH assay: incubate the covered plate for 6-10 min at room temperature. - NOTE: the reaction can be stopped when there is a distinct color gradient in the standards and differences in color intensity between samples with added enzyme and sample blanks.
+The longer the reaction time, the more intense signal will be observed.
+The color intensity in NADH assay is lower than in NAD+ because the concentration of NADH is much lower than NAD+ in the blood.
+Therefore, the NADH standards range is from 0 to 1 $\mu$ M, while the NAD+ standards range from 0 to 5 $\mu$ M.

+- 9. Stop the reactions by adding $10 \,\mu\text{L}$ of Stop solution to each well in the same order as the master mix using a multichannel pipette.
+Avoid foaming by gently shaking the plate by hand on a table surface and removing bubbles. - 10.
+Measure light absorbance at 573 nm immediately after adding Stop solution.
 If possible, shake the plate inside the microplate reader for 5 sec before the measurement.
-Note: after addition of stop solution color intensity can slowly increase uniformly in all the wells.
-This is expected due to non-enzymatic background process in the Master Mix.
+Note: after adding Stop solution, the color intensity can slowly increase uniformly in all the wells.
+This is expected due to the non-enzymatic background process in the master mix.